sidfishus/TextParse/README.md

 ### Statement Types ###

-Below is the current list of statement types with notes explaining their useage:
+Below is the current list of statement types with notes explaining their usage:

 | Type | Parameter(s) | Description | Notes |
 | ---- | ------------ | ----------- | ----- |